 At the most basic level, an ‘App’ is simply an application – it’s a piece of software that does something – whether that’s for business, education, communication or entertainment.
 Apps work on mobile phones and tablets and are built specifically for iOS (Apple), Android or Windows platform.

 The number of mobile app users is growing with the shift in computing use from desktop to mobile platforms.
 This growth in the Android market is monitored by AppBrain and it provides an interesting insight into mobile usage and app trends.

-We developed a native app for Lakes Alive’s Mintfest, Kendal’s annual international festival of street arts.
-The Android and iOS apps were built in-house and they allow easy navigation and browsing of all the Mintfest acts.
+- Lakes Alive’s Android and iOS app allows easy navigation and browsing of all the acts at Mintfest.
 The GPS location means you are able to direct yourself to all the events as well as places to eat, public transport and public toilets.
 On top of this, you are able to create and manage your own festival itinerary so you won’t miss a thing.

 If you’d like to find out more about apps then we’d like to hear from you.